BrightLocal/ApiDocs/source/includes/_locations.md

 contact-fax | 20 characters max
 number-of-employees | 10 characters max
 formation-date | Month and date formatted 'mm-yyyy' extra-business-categories-ids | Array.
-For example, [1234,5678,9012].
-[See here for a full list of valid business category IDs.](#business-categories) opening-hours[regular][apply-to-all] | Boolean field opening-hours[regular][mon][status] | Can be 'open', 'closed', '24hrs', 'split' opening-hours[regular][mon][hours][start] | Please only use allowed working hours formats such as 14:45, 2:45 pm
+For example, [1234,5678,9012]. <a href="https://brightlocal.stoplight.io/docs/management-apis/ood8k7u7npqkj-get-business-categories">See here for a full list of valid business codes.</a>
+opening-hours[regular][apply-to-all] | Boolean field
+opening-hours[regular][mon][status] | Can be 'open', 'closed', '24hrs', 'split'
+opening-hours[regular][mon][hours][start] | Please only use allowed working hours formats such as 14:45, 2:45 pm